Louis Caldera: Aircraft photo mission controversy

 The incident brought intense scrutiny and numerous highly critical comments directed at Caldera.
 White House officials said President Obama was fuming mad and did not see the need for a new Air Force One publicity photo anyway.
 Mayor Bloomberg condemned the low flyover and the failure to provide public notice, saying he himself had not been adequately notified, that he was "furious", and that it showed "poor judgment".
 Senator John McCain stated the flyover photo op was "a fundamentally unsound exercise in military judgment and may have constituted an inappropriate use of Department of Defense resources."
 The cost of setting up the flyover photo was reportedly $328,835.
 Observers noted that an expense like this would have been incurred whether or not the photo shoot had been carried out.
 VC-25 flying time requirements dictate the need for regular training flights.
 Had the flyover not been ordered, a similar expense would have been incurred in the normal course of VC-25 flight training.

-Caldera, after meeting with White House officials, issued a public apology for the incident, stating, "Last week, I approved a mission over New York.
+After meeting with White House officials Caldera issued a public apology for the incident, stating: "Last week, I approved a mission over New York.
 I take responsibility for that decision.
 While federal authorities took the proper steps to notify state and local authorities in New York and New Jersey, it's clear that the mission created confusion and disruption.
 I apologize and take responsibility for any distress that flight caused."

 Following an investigation into how the decision to conduct the flight had been reached, directed by Deputy White House Chief of Staff Jim Messina, Caldera announced his resignation on May 8, 2009, effective May 22, 2009.
 Notable in the investigation is Caldera's explanation of why he did not read an email from his Deputy Director, George Mulligan: "During our interview, the Director (Caldera) also offered another explanation for his failure to read the email.
 When he returned from Mexico, he was suffering from severe muscle spasms in his back.
 Doctors prescribed pain medications, he had difficulty walking around the office, and he went home early a couple days."